helloshowup/ttv-pipeline/README.md

 python dalle_tween_gui.py
 ```

+On Windows, you can launch `run_tween_gui.bat` instead.
+It sets up a virtual
+environment, installs the required dependencies each time it runs, and then
+starts the GUI.

 Select your start, middle and end images, choose how many tween frames to
 generate between each pair, and press **Generate**.
 The selected keyframes are
 copied into the frames directory and inserted unchanged at the beginning,